Saharsa–Chheharta (Amritsar) Amrit Bharat Express

 The 14627/14628 Saharsa–Chheharta (Amritsar) Amrit Bharat Express is India's 11th Non-AC Superfast Amrit Bharat Express train, which currently runs across the states of Bihar, Uttar Pradesh, Haryana, Uttarkhand and Chheharta of Punjab in India.
 Chheharta is located in the Amritsar District of Punjab in India.

 The train is inaugurated on 15 September 2025 by Prime Minister Narendra Modi via video conference.

 Overview

-The train is operated by Indian Railways, connecting Saharsa Junction and Chheharta.
+The train is operated by Indian Railways, connecting and Chheharta.
 It is currently operated 14227/14228 on weekly basis.

 Rakes

-It is the 11th Amrit Bharat 2.0 Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It is the 11th Amrit Bharat 2.0 Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India initiative.